-Olivia Romero, daughter of Marianna Romero, is the Mid-Continent University Teen of the Week.
-Each Monday, the Sun features a different MCU Teen of the Week selected from nominees whom guidance counselors throughout western Kentucky and southern Illinois submit to the Sun.
+Alicia Humphrey, daughter of David and Danette Humphrey, is the Mid-Continent University Teen of the Week.
+Each Monday, the Sun features a different MCU Teen of the Week selected from nominees who guidance counselors throughout western Kentucky and southern Illinois submit to the Sun.
 Mid-Continent University will provide each Teen of the Week with a $2,500 annual scholarship to its university, which is renewable for four years.
 In the spring, a Teen of the Year will be chosen from the weekly winners.
 The Teen of the Year is eligible for a full four-year scholarship to Mid-Continent University or a cash award of $2,500, paid through the Paducah Sun, if the student selects another college to attend.

 Contact Laurel Black, a Paducah Sun staff writer, at 270-575-8641.